trippynix/inquiry-emails-ai-workflow/README.md

-## AI Workflow: Strucutured Extraction
+## AI Workflow: Structured Extraction

 This project implements a deterministic AI workflow that ingests inquiry emails, extracts structured data, drafts an acknowledgment, and generates a price quote as a JSON artifact.
 The system is designed to operate offline, persist artifacts to the filesystem, and handle varied email structures gracefully.